-Component Description (7) ss ⇔ ∮ USB Type-C® SuperSpeed port with HP Sleep and Charge Connects a USB device, provides high-speed data transfer, and charges small devices (such as a smartphone), even when the computer is off.
-NOTE: Use a standard USB Type-C charging cable or cable adapter (purchased separately) when charging a small external device. - and - Connects a display device that has a USB Type-C connector, providing DisplayPort output.
-(8) O Audio-out (headphone)/Audio-in (microphone) combo jack Connects optional powered stereo speakers, headphones, earbuds, a headset, or a television audio cable.
+Comp Component Description (2) ss< \$ USB Type-C® power connector and SuperSpeed 10 Gbps port with HP Sleep and Charge and DisplayPortTM output Connects an AC adapter that has a USB Type-C connector, supplying power to the computer and, if needed, charging the computer battery. - and - Connects a USB device, provides high-speed data transfer, and charges small devices (such as a smartphone), even when the computer is off.
+NOTE: Use a standard USB Type-C charging cable or cable adapter (purchased separately) when charging a small external device. - and - Connects a display device that has a USB Type-C connector, providing DisplayPort $^{\text{\tiny M}}$ output.
+(3) Vent Enables airflow to cool internal components.
+NOTE: The computer fan starts up automatically to cool internal components and prevent overheating.
+It is normal for the internal fan to cycle on and off during routine operation.
+(4) O Audio-out (headphone)/Audio-in (microphone) combo jack Connects optional powered stereo speakers, headphones, earbuds, a headset, or a television audio cable.
 Also connects an optional headset microphone.
 This jack does not support optional standalone microphones.
 WARNING!
 To reduce the risk of personal injury, adjust the volume before putting on headphones, earbuds, or a headset.
 For additional safety information, see the Regulatory, Safety, and Environmental Notices .
 To access this guide: ▲ Select the Search icon in the taskbar, type HP Documentation in the search box, and then select HP Documentation.
 NOTE: When a device is connected to the jack, the computer speakers are disabled.
-(9) SD Memory card reader Reads optional memory cards that enable you to store, manage share, or access information.
-To insert a card: Hold the card label-side up, with connectors facing the computer.
-2. Insert the card into the memory card reader, and then press in on the card until it is firmly seated.
-To remove a card: Press in on the card, and then remove it from the memory card reader.
-(10) 1 USB Type-C ThunderboltTM port with HP Sleep and Charge and DisplayPort output Connects a USB device, provides high-speed data transfer, and charges small devices (such as a smartphone), even when the computer is off.
-NOTE: Use a standard USB Type-C charging cable or cable adapter (purchased separately) when charging a small external device. - and - Connects a display device that has a USB Type-C connector, providing DisplayPort output.
-NOTE: Your computer might also support a Thunderbolt docking station.